tomatic/linux-apps-for-mac-switchers/README.md

 I'm including commercial, closed-source and web-based software and not limiting it to just free or libre software.
 While I personally favor native libre software, not everyone will share my priorities.
 I may eventually include licensing/pricing/platform info or separate the libre from the non-libre and the native from the web-based software somehow.

-The list is organized into broad categories that are subdivided into sets of Mac apps, under which you'll find all Linux apps that can replace the respective Mac apps.
-Apps may appear in more than one section if they don't clearly fall on one side of the fence.
+The list is organized into broad categories that are subdivided into (hopefully) sensible subcategories, under which you'll find a list of the most common Mac apps and then the Linux apps that can replace them.
+Apps may appear in more than one section if they don't clearly fall under a particular category.

 Feel free to contribute via a pull request.

 ## Office

-### Microsoft Office, Apple iWork

-#### Full office suites (word processor, spreadsheet, presentations)
+### Office suites (word processor, spreadsheet, presentations)

+Mac apps: Microsoft Office, Apple iWork

+Linux apps:

 - [LibreOffice](https://www.libreoffice.org/)
 - [WPS Office](https://www.wps.com/office/linux)